Opera Singer

 Do operas often have speaking parts, or is every line supposed to be sung?

-Asked by Elle about 9 years ago
+Asked by Elle over 9 years ago

 In traditional opera, almost everything is sung.
 There are a few exceptions, particularly during the reign of the Opéra-Comique in Paris.
 Carmen is the best example of an opera that includes dialogue in between the previous scene and the sung recitative lines (although the dialogue is frequently cut out of performances).
 There is also a style called operetta, which was the forefather to musical theater.
 Operetta has a true mixture of spoken dialogue and song.
 The genre requires legitimate opera voices and classical technique, so it's still different from music theater.
 Die Fledermaus is a famous example of operetta.